-Effective June 2, 2001, the Company adopted the 2001 Equity Incentive Plan (2001 Plan) for the purpose of attracting and retaining executive officers, directors and other key employees.
+Effective July 23, 2001, the Company adopted the Amended and Restated 2001 Equity Incentive Plan (2001 Plan) for the purpose of attracting and retaining executive officers, directors and other key employees.

-The Company has reserved 681,000 shares of common stock for the issuance of options under the 2001 Plan to employees and directors.
+The Company has authorized for issuance 1,250,000 shares of capital stock for the issuance of options under the 2001 Plan to employees and directors.
 Options granted under the 2001 Plan may be exercised for a period of no more than ten years from the date of grant.
 Unless sooner terminated by the Company's board of directors, the 2001 Plan will terminated on June 1, 2011 and no additional awards may be made under the 2001 Plan after that date.
 No options have been issued to date.